 My ADHD journey began the day my son started to crawl – exuberantly!
 Tantrums, meltdowns, impulsive outbursts, followed.
 Fortunately, when my son was 4 years old, one of his pre-school teachers mentioned that he may have ADHD.
-A child psychiatrist concurred.
+(He does.)

 In addition to "walking the walk," my training in ADHD coaching, and experience working with adults/parents, I bring to my practice a Masters in Psychology, combined with related expertise that includes: senior level executive for a Fortune 100 Corporation; research entrepreneur and customer insights specialist; group facilitator and in-depth interviewer; trainer and practiced advocate of Compassionate Communication.^

 ^"Compassionate Communication" also known as Non-Violent Communication, is based on the work of Dr. Marshall Rosenberg.
 Using the "language" and process he created, strengthens the ability of people worldwide to compassionately connect with themselves and one another to help resolves conflicts.